Smooth one-dimensional topological field theories are vector bundles with connection

 \subsection{Why model categories?}

-Our approach combines aspects of the Stolz--Teichner definition of bordism categories internal to smooth stacks and the Segal space version (in the world of model categories) studied by Lurie.
-What we obtain is not a bordism \emph{category} strictly speaking, but rather bordisms in~$X$ as a collection of objects and morphisms with a partially defined composition; this is the categorical translation of the geometric idea to encode cutting laws rather than gluing laws.
-To make sense of functors out of this bordism ``category'' we perform a localization on a category of smooth categories with partially defined composition.
-This procedure will appear natural to those readers familiar with Rezk's complete Segal spaces as models for $\infty$-categories.
-To make the localization rigorous requires a foray into the world of model categories, which (unfortunately) might feel unfamiliar to the geometrically-minded reader.
-However, aspects of this language are unavoidable for purely geometric reasons.
+Our approach combines aspects of Stolz and Teichner's definition of bordism categories internal to smooth stacks \cite{StolzTeichner.Elliptic, StolzTeichner.SUSY} and the Segal space version (in the world of model categories) studied by Lurie.
+What we obtain is not a bordism \emph{category} strictly speaking, but rather bordisms in~$X$ comprise a collection of objects and morphisms with a partially defined composition; this is the categorical translation of the geometric idea to encode cutting laws rather than gluing laws.
+To make sense of functors out of this bordism ``category'' we provide ourself with an ambient category of smooth categories with partially defined composition.
+This is directly analogous to Rezk's category of complete Segal spaces as a model for $\infty$-categories.
+However, making the framework precise requires a foray into the world of model categories.
+This sort of machinery rarely turns up in standard differential geometry, so might seem a little misplaced at first glance; however, in the setting of field theories some basic features of this language seem unavoidable.
 For example, the bordism category over~$X$ ought to be equivalent to the bordism category over an open cover $\{U_i\to X\}$ with appropriate compatibility conditions on intersections; asking for these categories to be \emph{isomorphic} is too strong since, for example, they have different sets of objects.